The Rise of Language Models in Mining Software Repositories: A Survey: Data Sources and Artifacts

-Regarding data artefacts, we identified 13 types: (i) issue reports (e.g., incident reports), (ii) code reviews, (iii) source code, (iv) text, (v) discussion threads (e.g., forum posts), (vi) commits, (vii) pull requests, (viii) repository metadata (e.g., repository-level structural information), (ix) user feedback (e.g., app reviews), (x) requirements (e.g., user stories), (xi) LM conversations (e.g., prompts, developer-LM interactions), (xii) AI model metadata, and (xiii) multimedia (e.g., audio, video).
-We distinguish between those artefacts consumed from the data sources and, when applicable, those generated as part of the datasets produced by the studies.
-Figure~\ref{fig:contents_distribution} shows the distribution of artefact types across consumed and generated data.
+Regarding data artifacts, we identified 13 types: (i) issue reports (e.g., incident reports), (ii) code reviews, (iii) source code, (iv) text, (v) discussion threads (e.g., forum posts), (vi) commits, (vii) pull requests, (viii) repository metadata (e.g., repository-level structural information), (ix) user feedback (e.g., app reviews), (x) requirements (e.g., user stories), (xi) LM conversations (e.g., prompts, developer-LM interactions), (xii) AI model metadata, and (xiii) multimedia (e.g., audio, video).
+We distinguish between those artifacts consumed from the data sources and, when applicable, those generated as part of the datasets produced by the studies.
+Figure~\ref{fig:contents_distribution} shows the distribution of artifact types across consumed and generated data.
+Since a single data source or generated dataset may contain more than one artifact type, the totals shown in the figure exceed the number of data sources and generated datasets reported previously.
 On the consumption side, the distribution is broad.
-Source code is the most common source (29 items, 18.6\%), closely followed by issue reports (26, 16.8\%) and code reviews (18, 11.6\%), while the remaining categories still appear quite frequently.
-On the generation side, 50 new datasets were reported across the primary studies, of which 42 are publicly available.
-The same three types that dominate the consumed data---issue reports (13 items, 21.9\%), source code (9, 15\%), and code reviews (8, 13.3\%)---account for over half of all generated datasets.
-This alignment suggests that studies tend not to generate entirely new kinds of artefacts but rather produce derived or enriched versions of existing ones.
-Some examples include (i) curating or enriching code-review corpora~\cite{2025-42}, (ii) augmenting issue datasets with additional labels or metadata~\cite{2024-45}, and (iii) synthesising or transforming source code~\cite{2025-36,2025-94}.
-In contrast, artefacts such as discussion threads and repository metadata, although moderately used as inputs, are rarely released as generated datasets, indicating that they are more often analysed than enriched.
+Source code is the most common mining source (63 items, 17.8\%), closely followed by issue reports (53, 15\%) and discussion threads (50, 14.1\%).
+On the generation side, 102 new datasets were reported across the primary studies, of which 87 are publicly available.
+Issue reports remain the most frequently generated artifact (21 items, 17.5\%), followed by user feedback (15, 12.5\%), LM conversations (13, 10.9\%), and both source code and code reviews (12 each, 10\%).
+This overlap suggests that studies often produce derived or enriched versions of the artifact types they mine.
+Some examples include (i) curating or enriching code-review corpora~\cite{2025-42}, (ii) augmenting issue datasets with additional labels or metadata~\cite{2024-45}, and (iii) synthesizing or transforming source code~\cite{2025-36,2025-94}.
+In contrast, artifacts such as discussion threads and requirements, although moderately used as inputs, are rarely released as generated datasets, indicating that they are more often analyzed than enriched.